thefinnomenon/thefinnternet/content/blog/react-native-internationalization/index.md

+---
+title: React-Native Internationalization
+date: "2019-11-19"
+description: Is your app ready to go global? 🌎
+---

 # Introduction
 Not every project needs internationalization but if you plan to have global customers, say if you were making a worldwide entertainement company, than you would need internationalization (i18n for short).
 For this, we will use the popular internationalization library **i18next**, its React wrapper library **react-i18next**, and **react-native-localize** to detect the device language.